ThemeMix/genesis-pro-thememix/readme.txt

 == Changelog ==

+= 1.0.3 =
+* Fixing BuddyPress related PHP notices in the Customizer

 = 1.0.2 =
 * Fixing bug/fatal error when the plugin was activated but the theme switched away from Genesis.
 * Fixing bug where the color set for the selected font icon wasn't reflected in the output.